 5 Signs Your Skin Is Actually Dehydrated

 I often hear people complain that their skin is dry when, in fact, it’s dehydrated.
-Dry skin is a type that you’re born with and lacks oil.
+Dry skin is a type lacks oil and can often be hereditary.
 Dehydration is a condition that all skin types can suffer from and lacks water.

 Dehydration occurs when there’s a loss of moisture in the skin causing a number of issues that can be similar to that of dry skin.
 Luckily it can be treated by using specific ingredients that boost and lock in this much needed moisture and by changing aspects of your diet and lifestyle.